 “The secret to multi-tasking is that it isn’t actually multi-tasking.
 It’s just extreme focus and organization.”— Joss Whedon

-If you’re living the life of the average urban dweller, you probably have a lot going on during most days.
+If you’re living the life of a modern professional, you probably have a lot going on during most days.
 At times, you might feel like a circus acrobat, walking on a tightrope, juggling several balls in the air.
-If you’re lucky, you might get through the act without dropping any balls and having some time left for rest and relaxation.
+If you’re lucky, you might get through the act without dropping any balls.

-This is a clear indication that the average worker finds it challenging to maximize their time and performance to their highest optimal point.
+Clearly, people are finding it difficult to keep up with their schedules.
 The problem is that we have a limited number of hours in a day and you can only do so much in 24 hours.
-Besides magically adding more hours to the clock, the only other alternative is to do more in less time without burning out and running yourself to the ground.
+Besides adding more hours to the clock, the only other alternative is to do more in less time without burning out and running yourself to the ground.